HarryPaniccc/DnD/Nethendell Valley Map Notes.md

 ---
 This is the first of a series of notes that are used to tabulate and describe information on a HEXMAP.
 It is likely that it will wind up being simply a table, or series of tables.

+# Overland Travel
+Travel pace is defined as 3 miles per hour with one more or one less mile per hour if the group is going fast or slow respectively.
+The following is used to adapt:
+## Travel Pace
+As a baseline, pace is calculated as follows:
+- **Normal**: A normal travel pace is assumed for terrain types that do not greatly impeded the speeds of the characters, such as meadows, light forests, and light hills.
+One hex can be traversed in two hours.
+- **Fast**: When the charaters are moving at a fast pace they travel 33% faster than usual.
+For unimpeded movement, this translates to an extra hex per day.
+- **Slow**: The characters sacrifice speed for stealth, moving 33% slower, translating to a loss of one hex per day for unimpeded movement

+### Modifiers
+The primary cost to moving through a set of terrain includes things like the presence of a road, mounts, the types of terrain present, and the weather.
+- **Roads**: For every two hexes travelled over a period of time, a road gives an additional hex of distance, and travelling on a road does not impede movement (unless it is reasonable for it to do so, such as after a calamity or something).
+For example, at a normal pace, a group travels 6 hexes in 8 hours
+- **Mounts:** While riding on a mount, travel pace increases 50%, gaining an additional hex per two hours.
+Slower groups like trade caravans don't gain this benefit
+- **Terrain**:
+- **Weather**: Bad weather slows you by a quarter.

+## Actions
+One can spend time searching through a hex but rolls another random encounter.

 # Random Encounters
 > Move, roll, describe, react.
 That is the flow of random overland encounters.